HOW TO PREPARE FOR SSA’S PSYCHOLOGICAL EXAM

 WILL THE SSA SEND YOU TO A PSYCHOLOGICAL EXAM?

 The SSA may decide to schedule you for a psychological exam when you are at the beginning stages of your case.
-Mental exams are common when your medical records show a mental condition, but you don’t have ongoing treatment.
+Mental exams are common when your medical records show a mental illness, but you don’t have ongoing treatment.
 Exams can also done because you don’t have any recent treatment.
-DDS workers review the exam report.
+SSA workers review the exam report.
 They use the results to deny or grant your benefits.
 Psychological exams are used in both Supplemental Security Income (SSI) claims and Social Security Disability Insurance (SSDI) claims.

 WHAT ARE THE REASONS FOR THE PSYCHOLOGICAL EXAM?